Interview with Ernest Truman

 JB: What’s, anything else?
 Oh, and then how long did it take to get back to Australia?

 ET: Oh.
 We went to, they took us down to Brighton and we were given, we had a, we dressed [pause] my foot was better or just about and I’d got these bloody heavy boots on.
 Right.
 And we were in Brighton and there’s the dome and there’s two, two big dance halls there.
 And my cobber Murray Walsh he, I met up with him again.
 He’d, he’d fought four rounders in the stadium in Melbourne so he was handy.
 And they, a couple of sailors picked on him and he dropped them both.
-Then walked, walked in to the manager of the dome, the dance hall and said, ‘I’m sorry sir but I’ve just knocked out two sailors who’d picked on me.'
+Then walked, walked in to the manager of the dome, the dance hall and says, ‘I’m sorry sir but I’ve just knocked out two sailors who’d picked on me.'
 And the bloke said, ‘You don’t have to pay a penny to come in to this place.’ [laughs] ‘From now on.’
 Murray Walsh.
 Yeah.
 And —

 JB: So just, when you got home how long did it take you to get home?
 Back to Australia.